 Colombo: Though we were travelling about for most of our trip we had a little time to drive around Colombo, go shopping and spend time with friends.
 I miss my city!

 Dambulla: It was amidst a lot of rain that we drove from Kandy to Dambulla.
-Our first night was spent at Amaya Lake hotel.
-The second night was at Kandalama.
-We visited the Golden Temple and the Rock Temple during our stay.

 Down south To Katharagama: We drove along the coast from Colombo with stops at Deundara and staying over night at Tissa.
 We attended the night pooja at the Katharagama temple and headed out on a safari at Yala next morning.